WRITE A REVIEW

 I like to use this product on others when doing makeup, but I don't personally like it for myself.
 I find that it works great on more mature skins, because it doesn't make the skin look dry and creates a flawless looking base (smooths over lines/enlarged pores, etc.).
 This product is almost the same as Clarins Instant Smooth.
 They both have the same "balm" ish feel.
 The trick with both of these is not to rub back and forth or else they will ball up.
 All you need is a tiny amount and smooth it over problem areas in light strokes going in one direction.
 The nice thing about Lancome Effect Miracle Primer is that is comes in 2 shades (a pink for fairer complexions and an apricot for olive to dark complexions).
 Now for the downsides.
 It is a little bit pricey and I would not recommed it to a skin type that is oiler.
 I didn't like it for my skin because I didn't hold up like some other primers I've used that are more suited for my combo/oily skin.
 For my type of skin, I still find I'm better suited for CoverFX Mattifying Primer or Smashbox Photofinish Light.
 That being said, women seem to love it, so it might be worth a try if it seems right for you!

-There's nothing very wrong with this primer, but it seems to show my pores more than the Clarins, and also when you put it on, it somehow 'crumbles' and is not very pleasant to the touch.
+I have been using Clarins Instant Smooth Perfecting Base for some time, and I'm happy with it, but I saw this Lancome primer advertised in a magazine and thought I'd give it a go (the price is only marginally higher than the Clarins primer.)
+I will now finish the pot, but will go back to Clarins afterwards.There's nothing very wrong with this primer, but it seems to show my pores more than the Clarins, and also when you put it on, it somehow 'crumbles' and is not very pleasant to the touch.
 It does seem to keep foundation in place, but so does the Clarins base.
 Overall, this primer is not a perfecting base.